 “It’s such a jewel for the community and even though I’ve moved to the Manor, I still feel like a part of it,” says Barb.
 “It makes me so happy to pay it forward now.
 And I know Sid is smiling.”

-A bequest to Ashland Community Hospital Foundation can have a lasting impact on the care and services available at our hospital and other health and wellness initiatives in Ashland, Talent, and Phoenix.
+A bequest to Ashland Community Health Foundation can have a lasting impact on the care and services available at our hospital and other health and wellness initiatives in Ashland, Talent, and Phoenix.
 If you’d like to know more about including the foundation in your estate plan, please contact Kathleen Mackris at (541)482-0367 Ext.
 1.